Message Queues & Streaming • Delivery Guarantees (At-least-once, Exactly-once)Easy⏱️ ~2 min

 What Are Delivery Guarantees in Message Queues?

-Delivery guarantees describe what a consumer can expect when reading messages from a queue or stream.
-The three fundamental guarantees are at most once (may lose messages but never duplicate), at least once (may duplicate but never lose), and exactly once (no loss and no duplicates).
+Delivery guarantees describe what a consumer can expect when reading messages: at most once (may lose messages but never duplicate), at least once (may duplicate but never lose), and exactly once (no loss and no duplicates).

 💡 Key Takeaways